Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

    With an additional :ref:`RED Brick <red_brick>` external control by another computer is not necessary anymore.
-You can configure your own monitoring solution with the :ref:`Brick Viewer <brickv>` without any programming.
+You can configure your own monitoring solution using just :ref:`Brick Viewer <brickv>` without any programming.

    The value range for each sensor can be defined with sliders.
 It is possible